-Cassady Southern is a pop rock singer-songwriter living in Sydney.
+Cassady Southern is a modern blues singer-songwriter living in Sydney.

-She released her debut EP “Don’t ask me” in 2013.
-The EP contains four original tracks as well as a cover of the Rolling Stones classic "No Expectations' and feature Peter Northcote on guitar and the rock-solid rhythm section of Lloyd G and Dario Bortolin.
-"Don't ask me" received airplay played on radio stations across the country and the opening track “Why didn't you want me?” was a finalist in the Rock category of the 2013 MusicOz Awards.
+Cassady took her music career to the next level in 2013 when she released her first EP ‘Don’t ask me’, 'Don't ask me' contains four original tracks as well as a cover of the Stones classic "No Expectations' and features Peter Northcote on guitar and the rock-solid rhythm section of Lloyd G and Dario Bortolin.
+It received airplay played on radio stations across the country and the opening track “Why didn't you want me?” was a finalist in the Rock category of the 2013 MusicOz Awards.

 Cassady released her second EP “Heart” containing four new original tracks in November 2016.
-"Heart" features Wolf Mail, Rueben Alexander, Brad Fitter and Paul Najar and was recorded by Nick Franklin (Matt Corby, Miley Cyrus) and produced by Nick and Daniel Vanda (The Wrights, British India).
+"Heart" features Wolf Mail, Rueben Alexander (William Crighton, Ratcat), Brad Fitter and Paul Najar and was recorded by Nick Franklin (Matt Corby, Miley Cyrus) and produced by Nick and Daniel Vanda (The Wrights, British India).

 "Cassady Southern is a wonderfully modern exponent of R & B, without losing its essential 'character and feel'.
 Her lyrics reach into and touch experiences that so many people have been through themselves.
 "Breakdown", and "I Liked It", are two catchy and very original pieces, that have featured on my show 'Musical Australiana', and received praise from my listeners."

 Cassady’s songs are authentic and catchy.
 They are influenced by the rhythm and blues of her upbringing but with a very modern twist.

 She is currently writing her first full-length album and is playing around Sydney as part of a duo and a four-piece band.